A topic from the subject of Physical Chemistry in Chemistry.

 Main Concepts

-Thermodynamics: Studies energy changes and equilibrium in chemical processes, providing insights into spontaneity, enthalpy, and entropy.
+Thermodynamics: Studies energy changes and equilibrium in chemical processes, providing insights into spontaneity, enthalpy, entropy, and Gibbs free energy.
+Key concepts include the First, Second, and Third Laws of Thermodynamics, and their application to chemical reactions and phase transitions.

 Modern Physical Chemistry: Spectrophotometric Determination of an Unknown Concentration